shalva97/questions/README.md

 - deadlock vs race condition.
 How to prevent them?
 - How JVM understands that another thread is doing work inside @Synchronised block?
 - What is the synchronised keyword in Java?
+- asyncronouse vs parallel vs concurency vs multithreading
+- ThreadPool and Executors
+- how costly it is to create a Thread
+- synchronization primitives
 ### RxJava
 - Flowable vs Observable
 - subscribeOn vs observeOn.
 Can they be used multiple times?